deakjahn/send_log/README.md

 * The `message` itself can be either a string or any object that has a `toString()` function.
 * The `error` itself (practically an `Exception` or an `Error`) and the `stackTrace` will be suppressed in release mode and printed otherwise.

-A convenience function helps to print a formatted hex dump.
+A convenience function helps print a formatted hex dump.
 It requires an integer list (which could be an `Uint8List`):

 ```dart
 logHexDump(String prefix, Object? message, List<int> data, {int rowSize = 16, bool showAscii = true});